 If you will be a first-time borrower of a federal Direct loan, you must complete the federal Direct Entrance Loan Counseling at www.studentloans.gov

-- Pre-paid textbook online orders at the NDSU Bookstore
+- Reserve textbook online at the NDSU Bookstore

 - Contact your roommate.

 Get contact information via Campus Connection.
 Click on Self Service --> On-campus Housing --> My Housing.

 - Purchase parking permit

 Reserve an NDSU parking permit online beginning July 11: www.ndsu.edu/parking.
 Click on the "Student Permits for 2018-2019" link and follow the instructions.
 All parking permits are $185.00 and will be charged to the student's account.
 If you have any questions, call the NDSU Parking Office at (701) 231-5771 or email firstname.lastname@example.org.

 Students with disabilities should bring class schedule to an appointment with DS staff before or during the first week of classes.
 Staff will review your accommodation requests and class schedule, discuss accommodation procedures, and complete accommodation paperwork.
 Contact them at (701) 231-8463 or visit www.ndsu.edu/disabilityservices/.

 Important messages from NDSU administrative offices will be sent to your NDSU email account.
 Instructions for accessing your NDSU email are found with the ITS Help Desk.
 Select "Step 3" and follow the instructions.

 - Check Campus Connection for any Holds or To Do List items

 Log on to Campus Connection--> Student Center --> Holds or To Do List